evladimirov/Jump-Contagion/README.md

 # Code

 The code is written in `MATLAB` version R2019b.
-The `main.m` file:
-* reads the simulated options data
-* estimates the model parameters based on the partial-infromation C-GMM
+The `main.m` file reads the simulated options data and estimates the model parameters based on the partial-infromation C-GMM.
+The estimation minimizes the criterion function ‘mSVhatHJ_crit_inst4.m’, which in turn involves the implied state procedure (function ‘mSVhatHJ_ImpIntens’) and four numerical integrations of criterion functions based on the marginal states (function ‘mSVhatHJ_int_inst4’).

 The simulation and estimation procedures are described in Section 3 of the paper.